ArnoldDP/OStim-Community-Modlist/README.md

    * What this is

 It's a lore friendly and aesthetically pleasing overhaul meant to be as immersive as possible.
-Featuring mods like At Your Own Pace, JaySerpas various quest expansions, the Simonrim suite, and OStim, this is an attempt at giving a complete roleplaying experience to as many people as possible.
+Featuring mods like At Your Own Pace, JaySerpas various quest expansions, (almost) the full Simonrim suite, and OStim, this is an attempt at giving a complete roleplaying experience to as many people as possible.

   * What this isnt

 This is ***not*** pornrim with skimpy armor, public masturebation, and sexually aggressive wolves.
-It is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall.
-It isn't a lore breaking power fantasy where you become a god at level 15.
-It's also not a Phoenix Flavor based modlist (no disrespect to the authors) with the small addition of OStim.
+While OStim is a sex mod framework, that doesn't mean that it has to be a $5 Steam hentai game.

 </details>